hgaard/blog.hgaard.dk/content/drafts/you-should-use-git-even-thoug-you-cant.md

 $ git tfs branch --init $/Repository/ProjectBranch
 ```

-this will initialize a git branch with the n
+This will initialize a git branch with the name corresponding to the branch path in TFS.

 ## Caveats